bamos/cv/README.md

 + The [YAML source](cv.yaml) links to all author websites, which will automatically be added to the publication lists in the website and PDF.
++ GitHub stars are automatically scraped and cached on disk.

 # Building and running